10 People Who Literally Came Back to Life

 She passed away under the knife

 In 2013, California registered nurse, Becky Lockridge, was undergoing a liver resection.
 While she was under anesthesia, her heart stopped.
 It’s the only part of the surgery Becky remembers.
 “My late grandmother appeared before me and insisted I return,” she tells Reader’s Digest.
 “I thought of my two sons, for whom I’m a single mother, and I knew she was right.”
-Don’t miss these mysteries of the human body no one’s ever figured out—yet.
+Next, read about some split-second decisions people made that saved their lives.